PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: Evaluation Results

 \textbf{Why did baselines underperform?} SRE-Agent underperformed because it lacks code visibility, which is essential for diagnosing code-related scenarios.
-Adding code tools (SRE-Agent+CT) improves accuracy with gpt-5 but yields only marginal gains for other LLMs.
-This is not because code tools are unhelpful, but because the baseline agents' investigation decision-making remains unstructured and unguided.
-Baseline ReAct-style agents make diagnosis decisions (as additional tool-calls or termination) primarily from the most recent tool-call states and observations, without an explicit representation of or planning over the underlying dependency graphs, making their RCA accuracy heavily dependent on the model's tool-calling capabilities.
-As a result, even with both code and SRE tools, models not tuned for general tool use (e.g., o4-mini, gpt-5-codex) tend to exhibit two failure modes: (1) \emph{premature closure:} once local evidence appears to \emph{explain} the alerts (e.g., an \textit{HTTP~500} handler or related error traces), they terminate the investigation without diving deeper; and (2) \emph{tool-usage fragility:} invoking incorrect tools or supplying incorrect parameters~\cite{winston_tool-augmentedLLMs_2025,xiong-etal-2025-butterfly}.
-Additionally, without explicit awareness or external imposition of the microservice or program dependencies, these baselines had neither a mechanism nor an obligation to traverse the multi-hop dependency chain (which in our scenarios often involved 7–10 hops across different microservices and their hammock blocks) in which the true root-causes were hinted or resided.
+Adding code tools (SRE-Agent+CT) yielded only marginal gains, not because code is unhelpful, but because the search policy remained unguided.
+Even with code and SRE tools, gpt-5-codex and similar models exhibited \emph{premature closure}: once local evidence seemed to \textit{explain} alerts (e.g., an \textit{HTTP~500} handler or nearby error traces), they terminated the investigation.
+Without explicit awareness or external imposition of the microservice or program dependencies, these baselines had neither a mechanism for traversing, nor an obligation to traverse the multi-hop dependency chain (which in our scenarios often involved 7–10 hops across different microservices and their hammock blocks) in which the true faults either resided or were indicated.
+Notably, despite explicit instructions to invoke code tools in the prompt, SRE-Agent+CT invoked code tools for only 46\% of runs in which code analysis was required for RCA, resulting in low RCA accuracy and inconsistent execution trajectories and highlighting SRE-Agent+CT's fragility in agent tool-calling~\cite{winston_tool-augmentedLLMs_2025,xiong-etal-2025-butterfly}.

-Notably, even with explicit instructions in the prompt to invoke code tools, SRE-Agent+CT with gpt-5, the best-performing model, invoked code tools in only 32\% of runs where code analysis was required for RCA.
-This under-use of required tools led to lower RCA accuracy and inconsistent execution trajectories, reinforcing the baseline agent failure modes described above.
 In contrast, \agent treats service and code-level dependencies as first-class as it constrains the LLM's reasoning onto the dependency paths in PDG and systematically expands each graph node's neighborhood with admissible graph traversal actions, enforcing iterative context gathering and reasoning reconciliation.
 This graph-aware reasoning prevents early stopping on symptomatic context and steers the investigation to the upstream root cause in code, achieving in-depth RCA.